 Death of The Video Rental Store

-A few weeks ago, I was sitting at a traffic light by the Hollywood Video store near my home and glanced over at the empty parking lot.
+Death of Video Rental A few weeks ago, I was sitting at a traffic light by the Hollywood Video store near my home and glanced over at the empty parking lot.
 This was not an unusual sight because for years the parking lot at the Hollywood Video was always empty.
-But looking a bit closer, I realized the space… Continue reading Death of The Video Rental Store
+But looking a bit closer, I realized the space was being gutted and prepped for an upcoming Advanced Auto Parts store.
+The Hollywood Video store was gone for good.

 How to Convert Cassette Tapes to MP3s for Free on a Mac

 My wife recently was deep cleaning and ran across a few tape cassettes that she remembered she really liked and asked if I could convert or digitize the tapes to MP3s for use in iTunes and on her iPhone.
-I figured it wasn’t a big deal so I told her I could before I thought… Continue reading How to Convert Cassette Tapes to MP3s for Free on a Mac
+I figured it wasn’t a big deal so I told her I could before I thought through the process (that’s fairly typical for me).
+In any case, converting tapes to MP3s using a Mac ended up being simple enough.
+After the jump, you can read my step-by-step how-to on converting cassette tapes to MP3 on a Mac.

 New Media Companies Turning Traditional Media Outlets Upside Down